 Some people might need a bit longer routine to really relax as people respond to stress quite differently.
 A lot of it depends on a variation of the COMT gene which determines how well individuals function under stress.
 The gene codes for a COMT enzyme, which breaks down the stress hormone dopamine.
 Depending on the variant of the COMT gene you have, you can be either a stressed, relaxed, or balanced type.

 Knowing your type can be helpful when creating a bedtime routine and learning what kind of activities you need to wind down.
-Our test that analyzes sleep cycles also analyzes stress management.
+Our DNA test MyLifestyle which analyses sleep cycles also analyses stress management.

 Combine ending your evening with a bedtime routine and kickstarting your morning with a morning routine for the best possible start of the day.
 Check out how to create a morning routine that sets you up for success.